Posted on Leave a comment

 The B2 Bombers

-Down here on the lower south coast of Kwazulu Natal in South Africa, we are perfectly poised to encounter the B2 bombers, travelling south to Cape Town, at this time of the year.
-This is their highway to Slaapstad, on their way to stopping off a while at Hermanus for a traditional jol.
+Down here on the lower south coast of Kwazulu Natal in South Africa, we are perfectly poised to encounter the B2 bombers, travelling south towards Cape Town, at this time of the year.
+This is their highway to the southern ocean, a few stops along the way, before they book it south.

 And so it was really cool that we got another Ocean Safari booking this week.
 And this time we were far more camera-ready.
 Although we missed the ever-eventful launch (and this time was no different, it was wild!), the rest of the camera work went down a treat and the featured video almost made it out there yesterday!